vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 ## Prepare the SD card

 Format the SD card in FAT32.
-Copy your D64 / G64 files files on it.
+Copy your D64 / G64 / CRT / PRG files files on
+it.
 You can organize your files in subdirectories.
 These files can later be selected using the on-screen-display (OSD).
+Default Mountpoints:
-Copy a D64 Disk image to your sdcard and rename it to disk8.d64 as default boot image.
+Copy a *.D64 Disk image to your sdcard and rename it to disk8.d64 as default c1541 boot image.
+Copy a *.CRT image to your sdcard and rename it to c64crt.crt as default Cartridge boot image.
+Copy a *.PRG file to your sdcard and rename it to c64prg.prg as default Program boot image.
+Copy a 8k Byte C64 Kernal file *.BIN to your sdcard and rename it to c64kernal.bin as default Cartridge boot image.

 That´s it for now.
 Have fun using the C64Nano